WVBW-FM: Contemporary hits WVHT

-At 7:00 a.m. on April 27, 2009, WXMM flipped to Top 40/CHR, branded as "Hot 100.5."
+At 5 p.m. on April 23, 2009, the station began stunting as "Kung Pao 100.5 FM," playing "Classic Chinese Hits"; the stunt had previously been heard on KDOG in Mankato, Minnesota a few years prior.
+At 7:00 a.m. on April 27, WXMM flipped to Top 40/CHR, branded as "Hot 100.5."
 The first song was "Boom Boom Pow" by The Black Eyed Peas.
 The station changed its call sign to WVHT on May 4, 2009.

 On January 13, 2014, at 8:45 a.m., after stunting for an hour with construction sounds, WVHT was relaunched, keeping the "Hot 100.5" name and Top 40 format.
 But it took a more music-intensive approach, as the home for "25 hits in a row."
 The logo was also changed with the adjustment in format.

 On August 7, 2016, WVHT made another format adjustment, moving to Adult Top 40, and rebranded as "Hot 100".
 A few months later, the station returned to a mainstream direction.
 At that point, WVHT began competing with WNVZ.
 Around 2015, the Entercom-owned station also moved to a mainstream Top 40/CHR format after previously being a rhythmic CHR for more than a decade.

 In May 2019, WVHT added American Top 40 with Ryan Seacrest, Elvis Duran and the Morning Show and Most Requested Live after the station that had run these syndicated Top 40 programs, WNOH, flipped to an alternative rock format the year prior.
 In addition, WVHT added Zach Sang's nightly syndicated show, which ran until its cancellation in 2022.

 The Vibe

 On June 17, 2022, at 6 p.m., after playing "Never Be The Same" by Camila Cabello, WVHT began stunting with a loop of "Vivrant Thing" by Q-Tip as a prelude to a flip to a new format under the "100.5 The Vibe" branding.
-At 5 p.m. on June 20, WVHT flipped to what station management describes as "urban adult hits" under the "Vibe" branding.
-It launched by playing "Sir Duke" by Stevie Wonder.
+At 5 p.m. on June 20, WVHT flipped to what station management describes as "urban adult hits" under the "Vibe" branding, launching with "Sir Duke" by Stevie Wonder.
 Max Media described the format as featuring a "massive playlist" of songs from the hip hop, classic hip hop, R&B, and classic soul genres, under the oversight of new vice president of operations and programming Eddie Haskell, and new program director Anthony ‘Tone Hollywood’ Wheeler.

 On June 26, 2022, radio industry website RadioInsight disclosed that Max Media had applied to move the WVBW call letters from the co-owned station on 92.9 FM to match the new format.
 Upon making the move, 92.9 changed its call sign to WTWV-FM.
 The change was approved by the FCC on June 29.